Resources

 Creating Consent Forms – Readability Resources & Tutorials

 Examples of Improved Readability.
-Before and after “snapshots” of plain language revisions to original text taken from actual participant materials
+Before and after “snapshots” of plain language revisions to original text taken from actual participant materials and examples of formatting changes to improve readability.

 Repository of Readability Resources and References.
 A clearinghouse of web-based resources focused on health literacy, readability, plain language, and informed consent, plus a short bibliography of articles related to literacy and readability in health research.